elastic/LogstashUI/README.md

 In progress:
-- [ ] Make conditions work and let them be added in the UI!
 - [ ] Allow complex conditional pipelines to be written back to centralized pipeline management
 - [ ] Implement icons for inputs and outputs
 - [ ] Add SSH support for Logstash nodes